 If electric power becomes intermittent water will be a critical resource.
 A plan for getting water should be top priority.
 Such a plan may be impossible in the cities.

-#2 priority is water (#1 priority is shelter).
+#2 priority is water (#1 priority is shelter if weather is cold).
 You will live 5-7 days without water, but function effectively for only about 48 to 72 hours without it.
 Water is critical when it comes to survival. more…

 Clean water is essential.
 One of the single biggest causes of death in areas without medical care, such as third world countries, is diarrhea.
 According to the WHO, diarrhea causes 4% of all deaths.
 There are nearly 1.7 billion cases of diarrheal disease every year.
 Diarrheal disease is the second leading cause of death in children under five years old.
 It kills over 760,000 children every year.
 The worst part is that a significant proportion of diarrheal disease can be prevented through safe drinking-water and adequate sanitation.
 In a world without clean water or food refrigeration, our country could quickly degenerate into a situation not unlike third world countries. more…